 The three most essential items while travelling with a baby, in my opinion, are a baby stroller, a baby carrier and a waterproof backpack that is lightweight and fits all essentials for your baby while taking a flight, train, bus or just walking.

-Another thing to add in this list would be a car seat, but those can also be rented at the destinations you are travelling to.
+Another thing to add to this list would be a car seat, but those can also be rented at the destinations you are travelling to.
 If not, please remember that this is something that you will have to use if you are travelling overseas.

 Significance of a Baby Carrier